 As awareness about modular construction's ability to remedy for the mounting inefficiencies associated with traditional construction increases, more and more property owners and developers are exploring its benefits.
-Many are curious about the number of contractors required to complete such projects.
+Many are curious about the number of modular building contractors required to complete such projects.

 One of the most common barriers to productivity in traditional construction is the involvement of multiple third parties, responsible for different portions of the build.
 With so many parties involved, each with their own goals, effective communication becomes difficult, if not impossible.
 When complications arise, contractors tend to blame one another and refuse accountability.
 Given such frustrations, it’s only natural that owners and developers would want to limit the amount of contractors.

 When it comes to modular construction, there are distinct phases: the manufacturing of the modular units, the preparation of the foundation, and the installation of the modules to form the finished building.